 And don't feel left out!
 These stories can and should be told in any family, of any age.
 This information is provided in the Legacy Café Podcast.
-To learn more about all facets of legacy, visit www.legacycafe.org.
+To learn more about all facets of legacy, visit LegacyCafe.Org.
+The URL for this blog is https://legacycafe.org/dyk/